When we’re young, our parents often lie to us. They mean well, but the wrong lies can often limit our preparation for the big, bad world out there.

 But there’s one that’s driven many of our actions for quite some time and won’t stop anytime soon:

 This one’s just dangerous.
 This is the one that causes kids to grow up feeling entitled to the world and everything in it.
 Things that cost a LOT.
 Things they more often than not can’t even AFFORD.

 And this is wherein the conundrum lies.
 We want the world to respect who we are and take us seriously.
-But regardless of who you are and where you are on this sphere, there are preconceived notions of what the successful adult is.
+But regardless of who you are and where you are on this sphere, there are preconceived notions of what a successful adult is.
 How they look.
 What kind of car they drive.
 The choices they make and the travels they take.
-They are the one who have their cake and eat it too.
+They are the ones who have their cake and eat it too.
 But in a world where capitalism and the consumerism resulting from it are king, this all takes a whole boatload of money to pull off.

-But with that same pool of money that we’d need to fulfill these desires, there are PLENTY of other things clamouring for our attention: putting roofs over our heads, putting food in our bellies, putting clothes on our backs and making damn sure we can get to our jobs every day so we can make the money to keep doing these things.
+But with that same pool of money that we’d need to fulfill these desires, there are plenty of other things clamouring for our attention: putting roofs over our heads, putting food in our bellies, putting clothes on our backs and making damn sure we can get to our jobs every day so we can make the money to keep doing these things.

 So no, shoppin’ ain’t easy, and this isn’t something that can be changed easily.
 But there are things you CAN do to make it a little easier for yourself:

 The sooner you do this, the easier it’ll be to afford all those things you want—this won’t always be easy (heck, it rarely is), but you need to pay yourself first.
 What this means is that with every paycheque, you should be putting some money away for a later day—10% or so.
 This has a two-fold benefit: the more obvious of accumulating savings, especially with a compound interest rate applied; but also the habit formed of putting money away until you actually need it.
 If you’re not always making impulse purchase and putting money away for larger purchases instead, you won’t feel so limited in what you can do as your purchasing power will increase exponentially.